≡ Menu

 Back To Table Of Contents

-Growth Rates Of Profit In Data Center, Client, Gaming, And Embedded Segments
+Growth Rates of Profit in Data Center, Client, Gaming, and Embedded Segments

-* Growth rates were capped at 500%.
+* Growth rates were capped at 500% for certain data.

 AMD’s profit by segment is evaluated based on the operating profit of each segment, as depicted in the chart above.
 The definitions of AMD’s segments are available here: data center, client, gaming, and embedded.